ishratmina/SE-env-setup/README.md

 	3. On Terminal, type the following command to execute the script "sh SeleniumSetup.sh"

 	2. When prompt for y/n questions, answers are case sensative.
 Only acceptable yes answers are "y" or "yes".
-Everything else will be taken as no in the script.
+Everything else will be taken as "no" in the script.

-	2. Backup or rename your default workspace in the home directory (if exists).
+	2. Backup or rename your default Workspace in the home directory (if exists).

 	3. Recommended to use in Mac OS X for setting up selenium automation environment.